tadkollar/ovis/README.md

 ![header image](../master/images/Architecture.PNG)

+**Note:** Direction of arrows indicate the direction of calls/requests (the presentation layer calls methods in the logic layer, the logic layer makes requests of the data layer, etc.)

-The renderer process can be
+The renderer process can be split into a Node.js **backend** and the HTML/CSS/JavaScript **frontend** (formerly the python HTTP server).

-split into the HTML/CSS/JavaScript frontend and a Node.js backend (formerly the python HTTP server).
-The backend can be found in the 'src/data_server' folder and implements an explicit three-tier architecture.
+The backend - found in the src/data_server folder - implements an explicit three-tier architecture.
 The backend's data layer queries the database, the logic layer transforms the data into a more useful form, and the presentation layer presents an API for requesting data.
 The interface between the backend and frontend can be found in _server.js_.

+The frontend is primarily implemented in vanilla JavaScript and includes plotting, layout, and the N<sup>2</sup> diagram.

 ### Test